coolshare/CoolshareReactPubSub/README.md

 Description:

-	Communication among React components could be a pain.
+	Communication among React components could be a pain in case you use react without Flux framework like Redux or Mobx.
 Passing references around the component hierarchy feels like a baby crawling on a 2D surface and is so hard to maintain.

 	Why not fly like a bird in a 3D space?
 This is a pub/sub package for React allows you